DiceDB/docs/src/content/docs/commands/QWATCH.md

 ### WHERE Clause

 The WHERE clause allows you to filter results based on conditions applied to the key or value.
 It supports various comparison operators and can include complex logical expressions.
+It also supports the LIKE clause as one of the conditions.

 Supported features:
 - Comparison operators: `=`, `<`, `>`, `<=`, `>=`, `!=`
 - Logical operators: `AND`, `OR`
 - Parentheses for grouping conditions
 - Comparison between key and value fields
+- LIKE clause: `like 'pattern'`

 ## Return Value